Nezogoku/ipk-extractor/README.md

 # .ipk files
-All ipk files entered will be unpacked and decompressed into corresponding root folders, each foldere sharing a name with their corresponding ipk file.
+All ipk files entered will be unpacked and decompressed into corresponding root folders, each folder sharing a name with their corresponding ipk file.
 Additionally, an ipklog file will be produced storing the following information:

     Root initializer: